VanXodus305/C-Programs/2nd Year/Practice Programs/README.md

 > ### Question - 2
 >
-> **Write a program to store elements in a 2-D Array using pointers and then also display the elements**
+> **Write a program to store elements in a 2-D Array using pointers and then also display the elements.**